Leveraging Metamemory Agent for Enhanced Data-Free Code Generation in Large Language Models: Introduction

-\textbf{[Problem]} Recently, few-shot methods~\cite{bareiss2022code,li2023acecoder,nashid2023retrieval,yang2024improving} based on in-context learning prompting have been widely proven to significantly improve code generation tasks for LLMs (including general LLMs and code LLMs).
-Few-shot prompting typically adds a few examples to the normal prompting (i.e., the user's requirement description) to guide LLMs in addressing the requirements or problems presented in the normal prompting.
-Although there are extensive researches on few-shot prompting methods~\cite{li2023acecoder,wu2023self,hongjin2022selective,peng2024revisiting}, most of them focus on retrieving the best matching examples from a training set to pair with the normal prompting, thereby improving the generation code performance of LLMs, as illustrated in Figure~\ref{fig:motive}.
-Using few-shot prompting for LLM inference is particularly difficult for real-world data-free coding scenarios.
+Recently, few-shot prompting methods~\cite{bareiss2022code,li2023acecoder,nashid2023retrieval,yang2024improving} based on in-context learning prompting have been widely proven to significantly improve code generation tasks for LLMs (including general LLMs and code LLMs).
+Few-shot prompting typically adds a few reference examples to the normal prompting (i.e., the user's requirement description) to guide LLMs in addressing the requirements or problems presented in the normal prompting.
+Although there are extensive researches on few-shot prompting methods~\cite{li2023acecoder,wu2023self,hongjin2022selective,peng2024revisiting}, most of them focus on retrieving the best matching reference examples from training sets to pair with the normal prompting, thereby improving the generation code performance of LLMs.
+Using few-shot prompting method for LLM inference is particularly difficult for real-world data-free coding scenarios or benchmark tasks (e.g., HumanEval~\cite{chen2021evaluating}, HumanEval+~\cite{liu2024your}, OOP~\cite{wang2024oop}, StudentEval~\cite{babe2023studenteval}, and LiveCodeBench~\cite{jainlivecodebench}) without training sets, as illustrated in Figure~\ref{fig:acecoder_method}.